Una Merkel: Personal life

-Death

 On January 2, 1986, Merkel died in Los Angeles at the age of 82.
 She is buried near her parents, Arno and Bessie Merkel, in Highland Cemetery in Fort Mitchell, Kentucky.

+Legacy

 For her contribution to the motion picture industry, Una Merkel has a star on the Hollywood Walk of Fame (6230 Hollywood Boulevard).
 In 1991, a historical marker was dedicated to her in her hometown of Covington.